How to Calculate Combustion Air

 Nowadays, the amount of air for combustion is pretty limited because we're trying to cut down on fuel use.
 We're swapping out our windows, doors, weather-stripping, caulking, and adding insulation.
 Back when I first started in this field, there weren't any double-pane windows in basements, let alone steel insulated doors leading outside.
 Instead, there were just old single-pane glass windows and wooden doors that often had gaps where you could see light coming through the frame.

 These days, we've got thermopane windows in the basements and new steel doors with magnetic seals.
 We even insulate the area between the floor joists on the outside.
-While all these upgrades are great, they end up taking away the combustion air that's crucial for a safe burning process.
-If your heating system is pulling air from inside your home for combustion, you need to keep an eye on how much air is actually needed for it to be safe.
+While all these upgrades are significant, they ultimately reduce the combustion air that's crucial for a safe burning process.
+If your heating system pulls air from inside your home for combustion, monitor the amount of air needed to ensure safety.

 Examine this image of a residence.
 I assert that all heating devices should have combustion air supplied directly to them.
 You might be curious about the reason for this.
 When the air within the home is utilized for combustion, it decreases the pressure inside the house.
 This reduction in pressure causes cold air to be drawn in through any gaps and openings, which can lower the home's temperature and necessitate heating recovery.
 Supplying outdoor air to the appliance can prevent this issue.
 Insufficient combustion air may lead the appliance to draw air down the chimney, which can result in the intake of combustion byproducts, including carbon monoxide (CO).